 Known for Its Fire

-If you’d like to see examples of beautiful, high-quality peridot, come to Copeland’s.
+So, if you’d like to see examples of beautiful, high-quality peridot, come to Copeland’s.
 We’d love to share the gem world with you!

 Because of its volcanic origin, peridot is said to represent the tears of Pele, the Hawaiian goddess of volcanoes and fire.